wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-integrating-applications-getting-started.md

 ## Integrating custom applications
 If you are writing a new application and want to assist developers in leveraging the power Azure AD, see [Guiding developers](/documentation/articles/active-directory-applications-guiding-developers-for-lob-applications).

-If you want to add your custom application to the Azure Application Gallery, see [“Bring your own app” with Azure AD Self-Service SAML configuration](http://blogs.technet.com/b/ad/archive/2015/06/17/bring-your-own-app-with-azure-ad-self-service-saml-configuration-gt-now-in-preview.aspx).
+If you want to add your custom application to the Azure Application Gallery, see [âBring your own appâ with Azure AD Self-Service SAML configuration](http://blogs.technet.com/b/ad/archive/2015/06/17/bring-your-own-app-with-azure-ad-self-service-saml-configuration-gt-now-in-preview.aspx).